 What Happens If You’re in an Accident After Running a Red Light?

 As a driver, you have a duty of care not to drive in a way that could harm others on the road.
 Duty of care refers to your responsibility to act responsibly and drive safely to prevent car accidents.
 If you breach that duty by causing an accident, you may bear legal liability for the resulting damages.
 Causing a car collision by illegally running a red light counts as breaching duty of care and can leave you liable in a car accident claim.

 - Running a red light violates your duty of care to others on the road.
 If you run a red light, you run a high risk of being held legally responsible for a crash that results from that action.
-It probably will not matter if the light had “just barely turned red” or if you attempted to move through the intersection while traffic was in full swing: if you violated the law and failed to take care of other drivers on the road with you, you will probably be found at least partially at fault for the accident and the injuries it causes.
-This means several things.
+It probably will not matter if the light had “just barely turned red” or if you attempted to move through the intersection while traffic was in full swing.
+If you violated the law and failed to take care of other drivers on the road with you, you will probably be found at least partially at fault for the accident and the injuries it causes.

 - You and your insurance may be responsible for paying for damages.
 Anyone harmed by your actions in running a red light may seek to recover under your automobile liability policy.
 If the other driver carries personal injury protection insurance, that driver’s insurance will likely cover the first $10,000 of that driver’s medical bills and time lost at work.
-Beyond that, however, your insurance company may be responsible for paying those bills up to the limits of the policy.
-Beyond that, the liability may rest with you personally.
+However, your insurance company may be responsible for paying those bills up to the policy’s limits.
+Beyond that, the liability may rest with you.

 - You may lose your insurance.
 In some cases, after a serious accident—especially if you’ve been involved in more than one serious accident within about three years—your insurance company may choose not to cover you any longer.
-After a serious accident, your insurance premiums may increase significantly even if you’re able to keep your insurance.
+After a serious accident, your insurance premiums may significantly increase even if you can keep your insurance.

 - You may receive a traffic citation or be criminally prosecuted.
-At a minimum, it’s likely you will be cited for a moving violation if you run a red light and cause an accident.
-There is also a considerable chance you could face criminal charges, particularly if the accident left someone else seriously injured or resulted in fatalities.
+At a minimum, you will likely be cited for a moving violation if you run a red light and cause an accident.
+You could also face criminal charges, particularly if the accident left someone else seriously injured or resulted in fatalities.
 Depending upon your circumstances, this could lead to all kinds of other negative consequences, including loss of your driver’s license, loss of your employment, or even loss of your freedom.

-No one considers these costs in the split second they choose to run a red light.
-That is why we mention them here.
-Running a red light is just not worth the risk of these real and potentially catastrophically large costs.
+No one considers these costs in the split second it takes to choose to run a red light, which is why we mention them here.
+Running a red light is not worth the risk of these real and potentially catastrophically large costs.

 The Measures States Take to Decrease Red Light Running

-In many states, lawmakers and administrative agencies have recognized the risks inherent in red-light-running and have taken steps to reduce them.
+In many states, lawmakers and administrative agencies have recognized the risks inherent in red light running and have taken steps to reduce them.
 The following are some of the tactics lawmakers have employed to reduce driver’s running red lights:

 - Traffic cameras help prevent red light running.
-In intersections with traffic cameras, most notably those that are known to be monitored and where traffic violations result in tickets, red light running may decrease by as much as 67 percent.
+In intersections with traffic red light cameras, most notably those known to be monitored and where traffic violations result in tickets, red light running may decrease by as much as 67 percent.
 In some cases, however, it has been suggested that this strategy may not help significantly reduce accidents at traffic lights.
-Drivers worried about fines may be more likely to slam on their brakes or stop suddenly when they observe a yellow light, which can increase the incidence of rear-end collisions.
-Rear-end collisions, however, are often much less serious than accidents in the middle of an intersection, making the trade-off arguably worthwhile for many cities to install these cameras.
+Drivers worried about fines may be more likely to slam on their brakes or stop when they observe a yellow light, which can increase rear-end collisions.
+However, these are often much less serious than accidents in the middle of an intersection, making the trade-off arguably worthwhile for many cities to install these cameras.